cwe1ss/cwe1ss.github.io/2022/10/github-actions-with-managed-identities/index.md

 * A GitHub environment called `platform`  will be created via the GitHub CLI.
   * This will be used to protect further deployments with required reviewers or other protection rules.
 * Federated credentials will be added to the managed identity for the `main`-branch and for the `platform`-environment.
-  * There *must* be a federated credential for each branch and environment that we want to deploy from.
+  * There *must* be a federated credential for each branch and GitHub environment that we want to deploy from.
-* The necessary resource IDs (tenant id, subscription id, managed identity client id) will be created as GitHub secrets
+* The necessary resource IDs (tenant id, subscription id, client id of our managed identity) will be created as GitHub secrets

 ## Deploying the managed identity and its federated credentials to Azure